Seattle job market is past its ‘golden age’ for tech workers

 The tech industry attributes recent trends to a number of factors.
 Employers hired too much and too quickly during the pandemic, and many workers say recent layoffs are attempts to bring employment back to sustainable levels.

 New technology is also a driver.
-This year, both Redmond-based Microsoft and Seattle-based Amazon cut jobs in Washington amid efforts to free up resources to invest in costly artificial intelligence developments.
+This year, both Redmond, Washington-based Microsoft and Seattle-based Amazon cut jobs in Washington amid efforts to free up resources to invest in costly artificial intelligence developments.

 Overall, people are feeling “far less optimistic,” said Laura Close, a career coach whose clients are primarily tech workers.
 A decade ago, Close’s clients could land a job in five months; today, it takes closer to a year.